shashithenuwara/Review_Detection/README.md

 # Semantic Contradiction Detector

-## Project Overview
+## Overview
 This project implements a **Semantic Contradiction Detector** as part of a technical assessment on *Deceptive Review Detection in the Wild*.

-The goal is to automatically identify **self-contradicting statements within a single product review**, which is a common signal of deceptive or low-trust reviews.
+The main goal is to detect **self-contradicting statements within a single product review**, which is a strong signal of low-quality or potentially deceptive reviews.
+Unlike traditional spam detection, this system focuses on **semantic meaning and logical consistency**, not just keywords.

-The system analyzes reviews at the sentence level using **semantic embeddings and logical heuristics** to determine whether contradictions exist.

 ---

-## Key Features
+## What This System Does
+Given a single review, the system:
-- Sentence-level text preprocessing
+- Breaks the text into individual sentences
-- Claim extraction from reviews
-- Semantic similarity using Sentence-BERT (SBERT)
-- Detection of polarity and negation conflicts
+- Treats each sentence as a claim
+- Compares claims to check if they contradict each other
+- Returns:
+  - Whether a contradiction exists
-- Confidence score generation (0–1)
+  - A confidence score (0–1)
-- Identification of contradicting sentence pairs
+  - The sentence pairs that contradict
-- Evaluation using standard classification metrics
+  - A short explanation

 ---

-## Approach
+## Approach Used
 This implementation follows **Option A** from the assignment:

 > **Sentence embeddings + semantic similarity with logical reasoning**

-### High-level steps:
+### How it works (in simple terms):
-1. Split the review into sentences
+1. The review is split into sentences
-2. Encode each sentence using SBERT
+2. Each sentence is converted into a semantic vector using **Sentence-BERT (SBERT)**
-3. Compare sentence pairs for:
+3. Sentence pairs are compared:
-   - High semantic similarity (same topic)
-   - Opposing sentiment or negation
+   - If they talk about the same topic
+   - But express opposite meanings (e.g., “fast” vs “slow”)
-4. Flag contradictions and compute confidence
+4. Such pairs are flagged as contradictions
-5. Evaluate performance on a synthetic dataset

-The approach does **not require model training**, making it suitable for low-data and fast-deployment scenarios.
+5. A confidence score is calculated based on semantic similarity

+This approach works well **without requiring any model training**, which makes it practical for real-world deployment with limited labeled data.

 ---